Kosovo offensive (1915): Aftermath

 Following this battle and into early 1916, over 400,000 defeated and worn-out Serbian soldiers and civilian refugees, with thousands of Austrian prisoners, retreated toward the Adriatic coast on a terrible trek across Prokletije, the Accursed Mountains, that separate Serbia and Albania, as the snow began to fall.
 They retreated in three columns, one across southern Montenegro, one through southern Serbia across northern Albania, and the southernmost from Prizren to the port of Dürres.
-Ravaged by disease, freezing to death in the bitter winter, lacking food or transport, and harassed all the while by Albanian guerrillas, the survivors managed somehow to stagger to the Albanian coast in what became known as the "Great Retreat."
+Facing disease, harsh winter, lack of food and transportation, and harassment from Albanian guerrillas, the survivors managed to reach the Albanian coast in what became known as the "Great Retreat."

 The territory of Serbia was occupied by Austro-Hungarian and Bulgarian troops and placed under military occupation for the remainder of the war.
 In the Austrian zone of occupation (northern and central Serbia), a governor-general was established with a center in Belgrade.
 In the Bulgarian zone of occupation, a governor-general was established with a center in Niš.
 Kosovo was divided between the Austrians and the Bulgarians – the Bulgarian army occupied the eastern regions, while the Austro-Hungarian occupied the western regions.

 According to British military historian Peter Hart, the Central Powers had captured Serbia, but the Serbian army would fight on regardless.
 It was a potent example of the difficulties of fighting a war against nation-states that won't accept defeat.
 Although the three attempts to envelop and destroy the Serbian armies had failed, the strategic objective had been obtained as Germany, Austria-Hungary, Bulgaria, and Turkey then controlled a solid swath of territory in the middle of the Eurasian landmass.